prbinu/tls-scan/README.md

 * The openssl fork we use doesn't support new CHACHA ciphers (yet).
 Here is the tracking issue: https://github.com/PeterMosmans/openssl/issues/38
 * The following ciphers are currently disabled: ```SRP:PSK:RC2:DES-CBC3-MD5:RC4-64-MD5:DES-CBC-MD5:IDEA```
-* Instead of escaping JSON special chars (eg. double quotes), we are removing those charactors from the string.
+* Instead of escaping JSON special chars (eg. double quotes), those characters are currently removed from the string.

 ## Contributions
 Collaborators and pull requests are welcome!